 Here are the three different Abstract Expressionism art approaches:

-- Action Painting – Action painting is the loose but rapid handling of paint either by brush strokes, dripping, or spilling the paint onto the canvas.
+- Action Painting – Action painting is the loose but rapid paint handling by brush strokes, dripping, or spilling the paint onto the canvas.
 Jackson Pollock used action painting to drip or spill complex paints on the canvas.
 Willem de Kooning used vigorous brushstrokes to build up color and texture on the canvas.

-- Least Emotional Expressive Approach – The third approach was one that had less of an emotional approach.
-The main artists in this were Mark Rothko, Barnett Newman, and Ad Reinhart.
-Their paintings used vast areas or fields with flat color and then thin, diaphanous painting to achieve a quiet, subtle and meditative effect.
+- Least Emotional Expressive Approach – The third approach had less of an emotional approach.
+Mark Rothko, Barnett Newman, and Ad Reinhart were the main artists in this.
+Their paintings used vast areas or fields with flat colors and then thin, diaphanous paintings to achieve a quiet, subtle, and meditative effect.

-As all three of these kinds of painting approaches are considered Abstract Expressionism, this is why sometimes it can be confusing as even within the Abstract Expressionism movement there are also different kinds of painting styles.
+As all three of these kinds of painting approaches are considered Abstract Expressionism, this is why sometimes it can be confusing as there are also different kinds of painting styles even within the Abstract Expressionism movement.

 Modern Culture and Abstract Expressionism

-Abstract expressionism art was a prelude to the culture of the world-changing forever.
+Abstract expressionism art was a prelude to the world’s culture changing forever.
 This change was taking place rapidly in the United States during both the 1950s and 1960s.
-The Abstract Expressionism artists in New York City were the artistic frontrunners that showed us that art and the world were going to change forever; there was no going back, and the change would continue to happen at a rapid pace.
+The Abstract Expressionism artists in New York City were the artistic frontrunners who showed us that art and the world would change forever; there was no going back, and the change would continue to happen rapidly.

 Here are some of the significant changes, cultural shifts, and events that took place in the United States and the world in the 1950s and 1960s: